 Avoid name-calling, sarcasm and other rude behaviors.
 Let your child see that two people can treat each other with common courtesy and work together even when they don’t agree.

 Which is to say, normalize regular communication for the sake of your child.
 It’s important to be able to check on how your kids are doing when they’re not with you or when unexpected issues arise, and for your ex to be able to do the same.

 Once you’re divorced, your personal life is none of your ex’s business, and vice versa.
 Don’t overshare or pry (and never use your child as a go-between to get information on your ex, or ask them to relay messages).
 Keep it about the kids.

 All of this takes practice.
 For those who use to enjoy sharing all of life’s details with their spouse, it can be a tough adjustment when that closeness is gone.
 If the divorce is still fresh, it is possible the relationship will improve over time.
 But whether it does or not, it’s entirely in your power to be a great co-parent.

 Questions?
 With a combined 30 years in family law, the attorneys at Jones Family Law Group, LLC, will provide the legal guidance you need.
-For questions or to schedule a confidential consultation, call 314-449-8830.
+For questions or to schedule a confidential consultation, contact our team today.

 Copyright © 2023, St. Louis Family Lawyer, LLC. | All rights reserved.